 It is anticipated that approximately 10 workers will be employed during the construction phase of the project.
-No camping area will be created for these workers in or around the project area.
-Their daily needs will also be met at the OIZ Directorate facilities.
+These workers are blue-collar workers who will work such as hammering the panel legs, installing the panel, pulling the cable, preparing the transformer site.
+At the end of the construction, there will be a need for a white collar for energy connections, even if it is a short time.
+No construction camp site will be established for these workers in or around the project area.
+Daily needs of the workers will be met at the OIZ Directorate facilities.